f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 Create An ACL to allow web traffic and SSH
 ------------------------------------------

+The rules created in this section allow basic connectivity to the resources.
+We will add enforcement rules at the Virtual server level to demostrate functionality

-On bigip01.f5demo.com (10.1.1.4) create a rule list to allow Web traffic.
-A logical container must be created before the individual rules can be added.
-You will create a list with three rules, to allow port 80 (HTTP), 443 (HTTPS), and 22 (SSH)  to servers 10.1.20.11 through 10.1.20.17 We will also create a rule which allows HTTPS traffic to access 10.1.10.30
+On bigip01.f5demo.com (10.1.1.4) create a rule list to allow traffic.
+A logical container will be created before the individual rules can be added.
+You will create a list with rules to allow port 80 (HTTP), 443 (HTTPS), and 22 (SSH)  to servers 10.1.20.11 through 10.1.20.17 We will also create a rules which allows HTTPS and SSH traffic to access 10.1.10.30

 Create a container for the rules by going to: